NextSDS Logo

 Remove the victim into fresh air.
 Respiratory problems: consult a doctor/medical service.

-Symptoms: EXPOSURE TO HIGH CONCENTRATIONS: Dry/sore throat.
+Symptoms: Dry/sore throat.
 Coughing.
 Feeling of weakness.

 Skin contact